 Driving with cannabis in the car is a funny thing in terms of the letter of the law.
-A bag in the front seat could get you a fine or worse, even in an adult-use state.
+A bag of cannabis in the front seat could get you a fine or worse, even in an adult-use state.
 Almost two dozen other states are medical cannabis-only, and open container laws can vary between them, too.
+Of course, no law will allow you to operate a vehicle while under the influence of cannabis, especially not allowing you to consume cannabis as you drive when smoking a joint or puffing on a vaporizer from a manufacturer like Mighty or others available.

 “I just tell people, put it in your trunk, like a bottle of wine,” says Ngaio Bealum, an actor/comedian and longtime cannabis advocate who has transported cannabis throughout the US over the course of many decades.